osg-htc/osdf-docs/README.md

-# OSG School 2025
+# OSDF User Documentation

-The source files for the OSG School 2025 website.
+The source files for the OSDF User Documentation website.

 ## Local preview